Boklap/ai-prompt-practice/snake-game/prompt.md

 ### Context
 - Build a snake game that will be played in the terminal.
+- User Interface Size:
+	- Width: 32
+	- Height: 18
+- Make sure to display the User Interface in the middle.
 - Player and condition:
 	- This snake game will be played by office worker (employee).
 	- This office worker is working in software technology stuff like creating website or mobile software.